SveterCZE/justice/README.md

 * Not all information available in the open data sets are stored in the application database.
 * The underlying code should be refactored to remove excessive duplications.
 * I should unify the naming of functions and variables.
 Now, it is a mixtrue of Czech and English language, partly because it uses some Czech legal terms and the same variables that are used in the source open data.
-* I should somehow hide the secret keys before deploying the app.
-I am keeping it in to make it easier for people to test the app.
-* I do not know how to deploy such application :)